-Funded through the UKRI SPF Greenhouse Gas Removal Demonstrators (GGR-D) Programme, CO2RE will co-ordinate the Programme and conduct solutions-led research to evaluate a balanced portfolio of economically, socially and environmentally scalable GGR options, with associated policy design, engagement and outreach.
+Funded through the UKRI SPF Greenhouse Gas Removal Demonstrators (GGR-D) Programme, CO2RE co-ordinates the Programme and conducts solutions-led research to evaluate a balanced portfolio of economically, socially and environmentally scalable GGR options, with associated policy design, engagement and outreach.
 This will enable the UK to lead internationally on achieving global net–zero emissions, consistent with the Paris Agreement.
 Find out more about what we do below.

 Achieving a net-zero emission economy in the coming decades, and potentially net-negative emissions thereafter, is arguably the world’s biggest challenge.
 The UK has made a strong start, as the first G7 country with a legislative commitment to achieve net zero emissions by 2050.

 Achieving net zero requires dramatic reductions in greenhouse gas emissions, particularly carbon dioxide, but it also requires creating and scaling up a global Greenhouse Gas Removal (GGR).
 The UK government’s Net Zero Strategy states that GGR is essential to compensate for the residual emissions arising from the most difficult activities to reduce or eliminate from within polluting sectors.